CableDorado2/Ikemen-Plus-Ultra/README.md

 # I.K.E.M.E.N Plus Ultra
-IKEMEN PLUS ULTRA is a better version of the I.K.E.M.E.N open source fighting game engine that supports M.U.G.E.N resources, made by Suehiro and updated to plus by acdgames.
+IKEMEN PLUS ULTRA is a better version of the I.K.E.M.E.N open source fighting game engine that supports M.U.G.E.N resources, made by Suehiro and updated to plus by acdgames/Alceris.

 - This is a public development release for testing purposes
 - This version may contain bugs and incomplete features